 Better believe it, I'm working for a cash machine!

 - Lords of Acid will mostly stay around this level, as their lyrics are of unabashed sex, although they definitely have some love trappings.
-They however can go Up to Eleven in their squickier material.
+They however can go further in their squickier material.

 - Quite a bit of Regina Spektor 's work, with "Oedipus," "Braille," and "Long Brown Hair" coming to mind.
 The actual music is slightly cheerier, however.

 - Weezer's "Say it Ain't So".
 It's about a kid who has to deal with his parents' divorce and alcoholism.

 - Midnight Oil's "Forgotten Years", about war veterans thinking on what they accomplished.
 The band's pechant for a Protest Song also usually ranks around this level.